 - Must have met the requirements for the ACISE.

-- Must have completed 80 hours of advanced IS relevant education courses over the previous three years.
+- Must have completed 80 hours of advanced IS/IT relevant education courses over the previous three years.*

 - Attestation of successful job performance and mastery of appropriate job-related skills by a superior within the candidate's organization ("superior" is defined as an individual whose job classification is at the Examiner-in-Charge level or higher).
 All attestations shall be considered final once signed.
 A defined response form that outlines the necessary and appropriate skills will support attestation as to a candidate's skill.
 A high degree of reliance is placed on the attestation forms provided by the applicant's supervisor when granting certification.
-For that reason, the individual signing the form should be familiar with the applicant's experience, performance, and skills abilities and confident that the applicants meets all the requirements as noted on the form.
+For that reason, the individual signing the form should be familiar with the applicant's experience, performance, and skills/abilities, and should be confident that the applicant meets all the requirements as noted on the form.

 The attestation form addresses the following categories: